RECeSS-EU-Project/benchmark-code/README.md

-# Benchmark code for "Benchmarking collaborative filtering approaches to drug repurposing"
+# Benchmark code for "Towards a large-scale benchmark of collaborative filtering in drug repurposing"

 ## Install